PolyPasswordHasher/PolyPasswordHasher-C/README.md

 <a name="pph\_create\_account"/>
 #### pph\_create\_account
-Given some credentials and an unlocked context, store the user data inside a context.
+Given some credentials and an normal-operating context, store the user data inside a context.

 ###### parameters